UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

 .. objectives::

-   - Show how to load Python
+   - Show how to load Julia
-   - Show how to run Python scripts and start the Python command line
+   - Show how to run Julia scripts and start the Julia command line

 .. admonition:: Short cheat sheet
     :class: dropdown